marwanekh/Movie-Recommendation-System/README.md

 2. Install the required dependencies.

+3. Run the project to generate movie recommendations for users.

 ### Files
-- **MovieRecommendationSystem.vb**: VB.NET project containing the implementation of the movie recommendation system.
+- **MovieRecommendationSystem.py**: Python script containing the implementation of the movie recommendation system.

 ### Dataset
 The dataset contains movie descriptions and user preferences.
 It is not included in this repository.